JetBrains/Qodana/topics/bitbucket.md

 application of the [quality gate](quality-gate.topic) and [baseline](baseline.topic) features.

 ## Prepare your project

+<link-summary>Create a repository and a pipeline in the Bitbucket Cloud UI.</link-summary>

 1. Using the Bitbucket Cloud UI, create a [repository](%repository%).
 2. In the Bitbucket Cloud repository, create a [pipeline](%pipeline%).
 This will generate the `bitbucket-pipelines.yml` file